michaelficarra/coffee-of-my-dreams/README.md

 become the next official compiler, though Jeremy may not agree with the entire list of changes below.
 Either way, I would like the language it compiles to remain as close to a superset of coffeescript as possible, unlike the ever-diverging [Coco](https://github.com/satyr/coco).
+This means keeping the *change* and *remove* lists very small, which I believe I have done.
+I count only two major changes: classes (an overhaul) and list comprehension syntax.
-One major enhancement is that code generation will be kept entirely separate from the parse tree so that we can have separate targets (ES3, ES5, harmony, ...) and modules that implement user-defined targets.
+One noteworthy enhancement is that code generation will be kept entirely separate from the parse tree so that we can have separate targets (ES3, ES5, harmony, ...) and modules that implement user-defined targets.

 I will push my progress once I am finished with the design and architecture phases.
 At that point, I'll accept pull requests from anyone interested in